sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     1. Does it use external packages and need a specific environment?

         If you look at the top of the script, you will see several (11 to be exact!) `library()` calls.
 Each of them imports an external package.
 All of these could be gathered in a conda environment, however when numerous libraries are involved, it is sometimes easier to use a container.
 During Day 1 - Session 3 ([Working with Dockerfiles](../day1/dockerfiles.md)), you built your own Docker image, called `deseq2`.
-This image actually contains everything required by the script.
+This image actually contains everything required by the script:

-        In Snakemake, you can use `docker` and `apptainer`/`singularity` images with the `container` directive.
-Its value should be the location of the image: it can be either a local path or a remote URL (allowed URLs are everything supported by `apptainer`, including `shub://` and `docker://`; the latter is preferred):
         ```python linenums="1" hl_lines="17 18"
         rule differential_expression:
             '''